 Wending and whirling our way back west, the following accounts mark our making, raking, raki, and veritable chalky expressions that have become habit formula, de rigueur, etc. First, a few films.
 In one, we mention that we are open to peddling our clicks and the hammers that form them; and that our shops will likely revel in further details, pending one's appropriate measures in link maneuvering.
 Two is a number that owes debt to our friend Varuna, who showed us a 9 volt module that went chirp chirp chirp, right around this same time last year.
 Diggit.

 El Neut follows suit.
 We attempted to dial in more satellite feeds using lo-bit integrated circuits with freshly smeared avocado fingers doing the tiny metal sign.
-While the cat could care less, click the Behringer to hear what was intercepted on our headphones.
+While the cat could care less, one may click on the Behringer to hear what was intercepted on our headphones.
+A more ominous rendering can be observed in the Soundcloud boop.

 A handful of short films.
 The first one features the morning ice glyphs, followed by a double-loo intervention, courtesy of RFTS.
 The third video is a return to the glorious softPop, used as a ring mod via piezo contraptions thru our TK External looper.
 Rest assured, our fingers aren't that craggy.